gbmhunter/MClide/README.rst

 Clide is not dependant on the getopt_long() function from the standard C-library, it has it's own version.

+Before writing code using Clide, you only need to include the single header file called "Clide-IncludeJustMe.hpp"\
+which is found in ./src/include/.

 External Dependencies
 =====================